protozis/LBM_CYMB/README.md

 #### PD (Platform/Device) file

+- **Platform & Device**

+	A platform is an specific OpenCL implementation, e.g. Intel, AMD or Nvida CUDA.
+A device is the actual processor that perform the calculation.

-> **Work-group & Work-item**
+- **Work-group & Work-item**

-> A work-group is processed by a single compute unit in the device.
+	A work-group is processed by a single compute unit in the device.
 For a CPU device it prefer a larger work-group size, while a GPU works opposite.
 The amount of work-item in a work-group has its limitation, check *Max work group size* for the value.
 For multi-dimension work-group, the total amount of work-item cannot exceed *Max work group size* too, and the work-item in each dimension will have their own limitation.
 Check *Max work item sizes* for the value.
-However, I will recommend to choose the work-group size with automatic tools `speed_test`.

 Use the script `speed_test` to choose the best environment setup.
 If the chosen work-group exceed the max allowed work-group size for the device, the result will not be printed.
 Example: